karuna299/karuna299/README.md

 ## HII Iam Karuna ISSA 😁
-- 👀 I’m interested devops but im a beginner no prior knowledge about it
+- 👀 I’m interested in devops but im a beginner with no prior experience
-- 🌱 I’m currently learning devops and cloud computing
+- 🌱 Currently learning devops and cloud computing
-- 💞️ just want to upgrade myself to survive in this comepitating world
+- 💞️ just trying to upgrade myself to survive in this comepititive world
-- 📫 How to reach me : its better not to reach for now
+- 📫 How to reach me : its better not to reach out for now😅
-- 😄 Pronouns: its only she/her
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: im trying to survive in this harsh world ok! that is also fun
+- ⚡ Fun fact: im trying to survive in this harsh world, okay? that's also fun 😅

 <!---
 karuna299/karuna299 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.